DhruvTyagi18/Gyani-Baba/README.md

 ![Gyani-Baba](https://i.ibb.co/yQdYhtq/image.png)

 ## Introduction
 Welcome to **Gyani-Baba**, a code repository for our video tutorial series.
-In this tutorial, we will create a Google Clone app using React and the Google Search API powered by [RapidAPI](https://rapidapi.com).
+In this tutorial, we will create a Google Clone app using React and the Google Search API powered by

-By the end of this tutorial, you will become proficient in working with APIs and building modern web applications.

 ## Setup
 To get started, follow these steps: